Transparent

 Ken & Carolyn Benson share about moving from place to place as God called them on to new things over the years.
 The pain of loss was met with God’s provision for the ministries they left behind, and the joy of new work laid before them.

-Part 4 - Coming up ⇩
+Part 4 - Faithful in Sowing ⇩

-Part 5 - Coming up ⇩
+Part 5 - Different Roles, Same Belief ⇩

 Part 1 - Planting, Watering, and God’s Increase